superfly/docs/flyctl/cmd/flyctl_machine_clone.md

       --name string            Optional name for the new machine --override-cmd string    Set CMD on the new machine to this value --process-group string   For machines that are part of Fly Apps v2 does a regular clone and changes the process group to what is specified here
-      --region string          Target region for the new machine --select                 Select from a list of machines --standby-for strings    Comma separated list of machine ids to watch for.
+  -r, --region string          The target region (see 'flyctl platform regions')
+      --select                 Select from a list of machines --standby-for strings    Comma separated list of machine ids to watch for.
 You can use '--standby-for=source' to create a standby for the cloned machine
 ~~~